 An experienced recruiter will set you in the trap of relaxation, trying to make you believe this is an interview with little importance.

 This does not mean you have to avoid jokes or affirmations that have nothing to do with the professional area, but you must promptly go back to the subject of the discussion.
 They can read body language. know and feel confident about what you are saying and doing!

 4. You are trying to take the lead

 If you try this you can seem arrogant.
 Companies tend to search for people that can work efficiently in a team.

 When talking about things you’ve done in previous jobs try to use instead of “I” the pronoun “We” as often as possible.
 Be a team player!

 5. You don’t ask questions

-I cannot express how important this is, Even if they have covered everything, ask about the interviewee, how long hes been at the company?
+I cannot express how important this is, Even if they have covered everything, ask about the interviewee, and how long he’s been at the company.
 Know and find out about him!
 Not just the plain boring work questions.